mikekaminsky/dbt-setup-example/README.md

 # DBT Tutorial

+This is a quick guide to getting set up with a test database you can use to take dbt for a test run.
+This guide assumes you already have postgresql installed and running (I like [postgres.app](https://postgresapp.com/)) and a working installation of python.
+It should be obvious that this is run on a mac -- should generalize to other unix systems easily enough, but god help you if you want to use Windows.

 ## Load the DVD rental Database to Local Postgres

 Log into your local postgresql server with psql.